Lewis Cass: Presidential ambitions and U.S. Senate

 In the 1844 Democratic convention, Cass stood as a candidate for the presidential nomination, losing on the 9th ballot to dark horse candidate James K. Polk.

-Cass was elected by the state legislature to represent Michigan in the United States Senate, serving in 1845-48.
+Cass was elected by the state legislature to represent Michigan in the United States Senate, serving in 1845–1848.
 He served as chairman of the Committee on Military Affairs in the 30th Congress.

 In 1848, he resigned from the Senate to run for president in the 1848 election.
 William Orlando Butler was selected as his running mate.
-Cass was a leading supporter of the doctrine of popular sovereignty, which held that the American citizens who lived in a territory should decide whether to permit slavery there.
+Cass was a leading supporter of the doctrine of popular sovereignty, which held that the (white male) American citizens who lived in a territory should decide whether to permit slavery there.
 His nomination caused a split in the Democratic Party, leading many antislavery Northern Democrats to join the Free Soil Party, which nominated former President Martin Van Buren.

-After losing the election to Zachary Taylor, Cass was returned by the state legislature to the Senate, serving from 1849 to 57.
+After losing the election to Zachary Taylor, Cass was returned by the state legislature to the Senate, serving from 1849 to 1857.
 He was the first non-incumbent Democratic presidential candidate to lose an election and the first Democrat who was unsuccessful in his bid to succeed another Democrat as president.

-Apart from James Buchanan’s election to succeed Franklin Pierce in 1856, subsequent Democrats who attempted election to succeed another Democrat as President all failed in their bid to do so.
+Apart from James Buchanan's election to succeed Franklin Pierce in 1856, subsequent Democrats who attempted election to succeed a fellow Democrat as president all failed in their bid to do so.

 Cass made another bid for president in 1852 but neither he nor rival Democratic contenders Buchanan and Stephen Douglas secured a majority of delegates’ votes at the Democratic Convention in Baltimore, and the party went with Franklin Pierce instead.